lake elsinore diamond--seating bowl improvements

 • 10% year-over-year increase in group ticket sales

-• Greater fan excitement related to seating options
+• Heightened fan excitement and satisfaction with a variety of seating options

 Client: City of Lake Elsinore